-Confucius teachings founded Confucianism, which studies the practical questions of morality and ethics.
+The teachings of Confucius founded Confucianism, which studies the practical questions of morality and ethics.
 It questions how man should live in order to master his environment so as to live in moral harmony.
 This moral harmony starts with inner peace.

 The Confucian Classics are made up of four books: Analytics, Mencius, Great Learning, and Mean.
-Confucius teachings are typically made up of short sentences which are difficult to interpret, but, with the right understanding, these teachings will start your journey to inner peace.
+Confucius’ sayings are typically made up of short sentences which are difficult to interpret, but, with the right understanding, these teachings will start your journey to inner peace.

 “It does not matter how slow you go, as long as you do not stop”

 We tend to put pressure on ourselves when we strive for something or have a particular goal in mind.
 We try to move too fast when we are struggling and it can cause more stress than it cures, leading us to burnouts.

 Confucius teaches that the time constraints we put on ourselves to achieve something are unimportant.
 What is important is that we do not stop, that we take our time.
 What is most important, though, is that we do not give up.
 We must keep going, no matter how long it takes us to reach our goal.
 Just keep moving forward.
 When we get to our goals, calmly and at our own pace, peace and happiness will follow.

 “What you do not want done to you, do not do to others”

 We can forget that our actions can cause hurt and bad feeling in others and we think only of ourselves.
 It may not be on purpose, but it’s natural to be selfish sometimes.
 We don’t think of the consequences of our actions.